tinaponting/protect-wordpress/README.md

 * (220922) BBQ Custom code: Protects your blog:) If bought BBQ!

+- Updated: 220927 .htaccess1 for better security and som wrongs!And changed name to firewall.
 - Updated: 220926 Found a thing to mutch, checked the .htaccess (http://www.htaccesscheck.com)
 - Updated: 220925 Some not needed in .htaccess1:)
 - Updated: 220924, added protection for, wp.load.php file and some more goodies for protection.